SEPIA-Framework/sepia-installation-and-setup/sepia-client-installation/rpi/README.md

 ## Basic uninstallation steps

-There is no uninstall script yet and some things will depend on your specific installation.
-The easiest way is to simply flash a new image but here is a rough list of the required steps:
+There is an `uninstall.sh` script inside the `install/` folder but some things might depend on your specific installation so the easiest way is to simply flash a new image but here is a rough list of the required steps:
 * Open the folder `~/sepia-client` and run `shutdown.sh`
 * Delete folder `~/sepia-client`
 * Delete folder `~/clexi`